Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Dimension Reduction

 \end{assum}

-Assumption 1 is a standard convention used in hidden factor literature (see, e.g., \cite{bbsmw21} and \cite{bsmw22}. \footnote{Note also that (i)-(iii) implies that rows of F, Y, and U are iid.} Note also, that independence of errors implies $Eu_{jt}U_{-jt} = 0$ and $Eu_tu_t' = I_p, u_t = (u_{jt},U_{-jt}')'$ which is a sparsity restriction on the covariance matrix of errors.
+Assumption 1 is a standard convention used in hidden factor literature (see, e.g., \cite{bbsmw21} and \cite{bsmw22}.\footnote{Observe that (i)-(iii) implies that rows of F, Y, and U are iid.} Note also, that independence of errors implies $Eu_{jt}U_{-jt} = 0$ and $ u_t = (u_{jt},U_{-jt}')'$ which is a sparsity restriction on the covariance matrix of errors.
 This is another assumption often present in the literature (see, e.g., \cite{fan2008}) and amounts to a diagonal error covariance matrix.
 Relaxing this part of the assumption is certainly an interesting topic well worth of further exploring.
-However, since we pursue a general precision matrix of outcome variables in a hidden factor setup, and our outcomes are still correlated through the hidden factor structure, our extensive proofs would get more cumbersome.
-We therefore leave further work in this direction for a mathematically more narrowly focused future extension.
+Relaxing the iid structure of data for financial applications is a good idea, however at this point our proofs, via Assumption 4 below as well, use subgausssian-iid based quadratic form concentration inequalities in high dimensional probability literature.
+Having a different structure in the proofs and solving time series nature is a key issue that we can follow up in future directions tied to financial applications.

-Note that this sparsity for the error covariance matrix does not imply sparsity of the covariance matrix of outcome variables in our framework.
 We are not imposing sparsity on the links between outcome variables as done in nodewise regression context.